I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksdefaultdeviceiocompletion.md

 ## Remarks

-Note that this routine will complete the IRP.</p>
+Note that this routine will complete the IRP.

 ## Requirements
 | &nbsp; | &nbsp; |